swcarpentry/matlab-novice-inflammation/episodes/01-intro.md

 > {: .solution}
 {: .challenge}

-It's common to put multiple figures "side-by-side" in a single window for presentation and convenience.
-Here's how to use the `subplot` function to do this:
+It is often convenient to combine multiple plots into one figure using the `subplot`command which plots our graphs in a grid pattern.
+The first two parameters describe the grid we want to use, while the third parameter indicates the placement on the grid.

 ~~~
 subplot(1, 2, 1);